 ● Low energy first thing in the morning and again in the afternoon, relying on stimulants

 ● The desire to sleep by 9mp, but resist.

-● Cravings for meat and cheese, or other salty, fatty, and high protein foods
+● Cravings for meat and cheese, or other salty, fatty, and high protein powder with water foods

 ● Increased PMS and irregular period flows that start and stop.

 ● Pain for no apparent reason in the upper back or neck

 ● Body pains cease when stress ceases, like vacation times.